Free Shipping on most orders over $89

 • Chlorine tablets: Add chlorine tablets to your chlorinator, skimmer basket, or floating chlorine dispenser.
 These will dissolve slowly in the water and introduce new chlorine into the water to fend off bacteria.
 If you do not have an automatic chlorinator in your pool, you will need to manually add chlorine tablets yourself every week.

-When shocking your pool, calculate the amount of shock you will need according to the manufacturer’s instructions.
+When shocking your pool, calculate the amount of shock you need according to the manufacturer’s instructions.
 Most pool shocks need to be pre-dissolved in warm water before they can be added to the pool.
 After dissolving, walk around the perimeter of the pool, slowly pouring the shock in to ensure an even distribution.
 Wait at least eight hours before swimming in the pool again.

 Reducing chlorine levels in your swimming pool is very simple.

 • Stop adding chlorine and wait: Continued exposure to sunlight, swimmers, and dirt and debris will reduce the chlorine levels in just a day.
-Chlorine is perpetually being depleted by the pool, so if your levels are running a little high, your best and safest bet is just to wait it out.
+Chlorine is perpetually being depleted by the pool, so if your levels are running a little high, your best and safest bet is to wait it out.

 pH scale

-Why should I test my pool for pH?
+Why should I test my pool’s pH?

 What happens if my water is too acidic (below 7.4 pH)?

 • Eye and skin irritation: Water with a low pH causes a stinging, burning sensation in the eyes and nasal cavities of swimmers.
-Acidic water irritates the skin as well, causing it to itch, burn and feel dry.
+Acidic water irritates the skin as well, causing it to itch, burn, and feel dry.
 This is because water with high acidity strips the skin of oils your body naturally produces.

-• Damaged concrete and vinyl: Water with a low pH level will cause concrete surfaces to become pitted, providing algae a perfect place to hide away and bloom.
+• Damaged concrete and vinyl: Water with a low pH level causes concrete surfaces to become pitted, providing algae a perfect place to hide away and bloom.
 Low pH can cause etching on metal, concrete, and plaster walls.
 It can roughen mosaic tiles and diminish their aesthetic appeal.
 Acidity also causes vinyl panels to lose their elasticity, making them wrinkle, buckle, and eventually tear.

 What happens if my water is too alkaline (above 7.6 pH)

 • Scale build-up: When the pH is too high for an extended period, scale can form across the surface of the pool floor, the walls of the pool, and the pipes.
 The pool’s waterline will gather debris and darken the pool walls.
-Scale will also attach itself to media filters, like sand, reducing their filtration efficiency and permitting dirt and contaminants into your water.
+Scale will also attach itself to media filters like sand, reducing their filtration efficiency and permitting dirt and contaminants into your water.
 Circulation will also decrease as the pipes become clogged with scale.

-To decrease the pH of your pool, you will need either sodium bisulfate (dry acid) or muriatic acid.
+To decrease the pH of your pool, you need either sodium bisulfate (dry acid) or muriatic acid.
 These are commonly sold as “pH Minus” or “pH Reducer”.

 Your pool’s total alkalinity is a measurement of the water’s capacity to resist sudden changes in pH.
 Total alkalinity is your pool’s pH buffer.
-By neutralizing acids in the water, the total alkalinity is able to stabilize the pH level and prevent it from fluctuating.
+By neutralizing acids in the water, the total alkalinity can stabilize the pH level and prevent it from fluctuating.
 Though it sounds like it’s the same measurement as your pH’s alkalinity, your total alkalinity is a different metric. pH is measured against a scale.
 Total alkalinity is measured in density (parts-per-million, or ppm).
 It is the number of total dissolved alkaline particles in your pool water.
-To establish a proper buffer for your pH balance, you’ll want to maintain a total alkalinity between 80-120ppm.
+To establish a proper buffer for your pH balance, you will want to maintain a total alkalinity between 80-120ppm.
 If both your pH and your total alkalinity are imbalanced, you should adjust your alkalinity levels first.

 Why should I test my pool’s total alkalinity?

 Haphazard pH levels can cause detrimental damage to your pool itself.
 Steadying askew pH levels can be one of the most frustrating tasks in pool maintenance.
-It is very easy to overcorrect when adjusting pH levels and you want to avoid rapidly cycling back and forth between basic and acidic pool water.
+It is very easy to overcorrect when adjusting pH levels, and you want to avoid rapidly cycling back and forth between basic and acidic pool water.
 Maintaining a balanced total alkalinity level gives you some assurance that your pH level is protected against drastic changes.

 What happens if my total alkalinity is too low? (below 80 ppm)